-Students should bring their own snacks for morning break.
+Students should bring their own snacks for morning break, we also serve a selection of food at break time in our dinner hall.

 Lunch Break

 Students can use our dinner hall or eating zone to eat their lunch.

 After students have eaten, they will go with their peers to the dedicated play area.